Pilot books for beginners to get a heads up on flying and obtaining a PPL.

 This book is not essential, but this knowledge test prep is excellent for revising matters you learned from the previous books.

-This book contains multiple-choice questions and answers describing why each option is correct and others are wrong.
+This book contains multiple-choice questions and answers describing why each option is correct, and others are wrong.

 This test prep prepares student pilots for the FAA private pilot knowledge test.